seqeralabs/staticreg/README.md

 # :package: staticreg

-A tool to generate a static website from a Docker V2 registry containing all the images and tags the provided user has access to.
+A tool to generate a static website from an OCI registry.

 ## Development

-Start a local github registry
+Start a local Registry and push an image to it

 ```bash
 docker run -d -p 5000:5000 --name registry registry
 docker pull alpine